jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

  You might need someone to enforce TDD and not abandon that discipline even during times of crisis and panic.

     "The only way to go fast is to go well" ---- Uncle Bob Martin

-### Python Programmer (on projects that use TDD)

-I see TDD listed in almost every job description for a Python developer I see online